Clarifai/old-docs/api-guide/predict/multilingual-classification.md

 ## Example Predict API Request

-You can predict concepts in a language other then the Application's default, by explicitly passing in the language.
+You can predict concepts in a language other than the Application's default, by explicitly passing in the language.
 Here is how you predict concepts in Chinese:

 {% tabs %}
 {% tab title="Java" %}